amoungui/cart-api-with-node.js/README.md

 });
 ``

-Now your can use your API correctly
+Now you can use your API correctly